Guide to Renting Property

 - What happens if the landlord won’t return my deposit?

 - Does it matter which Letting Agent I rent through?

 How much do I need to 'budget' in addition to the rental payments?

-To reserve a property you will probably be asked for a reservation fee of £500.
-This is to guarantee (subject to satisfactory references) that the property is secured for you whilst agreements are drawn up.
-The reservation fee is deducted from the total deposit taken with the first month’s rental.
+To reserve a property you will be asked for a Holding Deposit equivalent to 1 weeks rent.
+This is to guarantee (subject to satisfactory references, acceptance of your offer by the Landlord and the signing of tenancy agreements by both parties) that the property is secured for you whilst agreements are drawn up.
+When you move in, the Holding Deposit can be put towards your first month’s rent due under the tenancy.

-As a general guide, the renting deposit is between 6-8 weeks rental monies and is taken along with the first month’s rental.
-All costs will be detailed to you on a statement if you rent via a professional ARLA letting agent such as ludlowthompson.
+The Tenancy Deposit is capped at 5 weeks rent for tenancies with £50,000 rent per annum or less (6 weeks rent for tenancies with rent over £50,000 per annum) and is taken along with the first month’s rent.
+All costs will be detailed to you on a statement if you rent via a professional ARLA Letting Agent such as ludlowthompson.

 I am from overseas – what do I need to know?

 The renting process in the UK may be different from that of your own country. ludlowthompson offers various translation facilities to assist overseas tenants, particularly with detailed agreements that would be easier to understand in the tenant’s first language.
-To read these pages, ludlowthompson website offers a translation facility via flag links or you can use Google’s free translation service at www.google.com/language_tools
+To read these pages you can use Google's free translation service at www.google.com/language_tools.

 Who pays for utilities – are these included in the rent?